Written by Scot Chisholm

 Be honest.

 In this post, we’re going to dive into what makes a great mission statement and why it’s imperative to get it right.
-We’ve also included 50 examples of awesome mission statements as a source of inspiration.
+We’ve also included 50 examples of awesome mission statements as a source of inspiration while you work on perfecting yours.

 Ready?
 Here we go…

 A mission statement is an organization’s reason for being – its purpose.
 It answers the question, “Why do we exist?”.
-If you fast-forward the clock 100 years, it would be unchanged and still relevant.
+If you fast-forward the clock 100 years, your mission statement should be unchanged and still relevant.

 Your mission statement should be able to finish this sentence: